-If you hold Delta’s diamond medallion status, the airline’s top-tier frequent flyer status, you can select a complimentary Sky Club membership as one of your choice benefits.
-Diamond Medallion members can also bring in two guests or immediate family members (spouse/domestic partner and children under 21) at no additional charge.
-Two additional guests may enter for $29 each.
+If you hold Delta’s Diamond medallion status, the airline’s top-tier frequent flyer status, you can select a complimentary Sky Club individual membership as one of their three annual choice benefits.
+Diamond Medallion members can also opt to use two of their choice benefits for an Executive Sky Club membership.

 Hold Delta Gold or Platinum Medallion Status and Fly Internationally

-If you hold either Delta’s Gold or Platinum Medallion status you will be able to access the Sky Club free of charge if you are traveling internationally on Delta or a Sky Team partner.
-You can have a ticket in any class of service and receive complimentarily.
-Further, you can bring one guest in with you at no charge.
+If you hold either Delta’s Gold or Platinum Medallion status you will be able to access the Sky Club free of charge if you are traveling internationally on Delta or a Sky Team partner – even if you’re flying economy.

 Purchase a Delta Sky Club Membership